Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Please call the youths probation officer at 517-543-6003 to inform them of the appointment and transportation will be arranged.

-Parents are not allowed to call and speak to their child.
-However, residents who are on the appropriate levels may call home weekly with a phone coupon.
+We ask that parents do not call to speak to their child throughout the day due to a highly structured schedule.
+Residents who are on the appropriate levels may call home with a weekly phone coupon.

 No. All food, clothes, and hygiene items are provided.
 Although if your child is in Residential Treatment or Community Based Treatment you may chose to bring them in their own clothes but will need to follow the clothing guidelines.